syncfusion-content/wpf-docs/wpf/SfRangeSlider/Ticks.md

-> Note: When the SnapsTo property is set to Ticks, the TickFrequency is used to specify the interval between snap points.
+> _Note: When the SnapsTo property is set to Ticks, the TickFrequency is used to specify the interval between snap points._

 ## Step Frequency

 When the SnapsTo property is set to StepValues, the StepFrequency property is used to specify the interval between snap points.

 {%highlight xml%}

+[XAML]

 <editors:SfRangeSlider Width="200" VerticalAlignment="Center" Minimum="0"  Maximum="100" StepFrequency="20" Value="40"/>